Carote Granite-Coated Nonstick Cookware

 September 1st, 2021

-UPDATE 9/10/21: Following an inquiry by TINA.org, Carote removed the FDA logo from a webpage titled “Why Granite Cookware?” in addition to the claim that its cookware is “certified by FDA.”
+UPDATE 9/10/21: Following an inquiry by TINA.org, Carote removed the FDA logo from its website, in addition to the claim that its cookware is “certified by FDA.”
 Our original story follows.

 Don’t take these FDA claims for granite.